rossman22590/ChatGPT-Next-Web-1/README.md

 After adding or modifying this environment variable, please **redeploy** the project to make the changes take effect.

-This project provides limited access control.
-Please add an environment variable named `CODE` on the vercel environment variables page. should be passwords separated by comma like this.
+This project provides limited access control.Please add an environment variable named `CODE` on the vercel environment variables page.should be passwords separated by comma like this.

 ```
 code1,code2,code3